botpress/readme/docs/INTEGRATIONS/using-integrations/hitl-1.md

 ---
 # Overview

 The Human-in-the-Loop (HITL) integration is designed to bring human oversight and intervention into AI-driven workflows.
 This integration allows human operators to step in and manage specific interactions, tasks, or decisions, enhancing your bot's ability to handle complex or sensitive scenarios.

+Use live agent handoff to enable your service or support agents to interact directly with your end users.

 ## Key Features